Email: e dot c dot barry at warwick dot ac dot uk

 - Ed., Beckett, Medicine and the Brain, special issue of Journal of Medical Humanities, March 2016

-External examiner for post-1900 English programme, University of Nottingham
+External programme examiner for post-1900 English programme, University of Nottingham, and the MSc in Medical Humanities, Kings College, London.

-Peer reviewer for Arts and Humanities Research Council, National Universities of Ireland (NUI); Oxford University Press, Routledge, Palgrave Macmillan; Journal of Beckett Studies, French Studies, Performance, Contemporary Theatre Review, Performing Ethos.
+Peer reviewer for Wellcome Trust, Arts and Humanities Research Council, National Universities of Ireland (NUI); Oxford University Press, Routledge, Palgrave Macmillan; Journal of Beckett Studies, French Studies, Contemporary Theatre Review, Performing Ethos.